12 November 2022

 NeuralSPOT is designed to ease the integration of AI models from many sources.
 In this article, we walk through how to use neuralSPOT Nests to deploy one such external software package (EdgeImpulse C++ models) onto Apollo4 Plus.

-EdgeImpulse is a low-code AI SaaS which is popular for developing endpoint AI models.
-It offers many ways to get a trained model onto endpoint devices.
+EdgeImpulse is a low-code AI SaaS which is popular for developing edge AI models.
+It offers many ways to get a trained model onto edge devices.
 In our case, we’ll be using their Generic C++ Deployment approach.

 TL;DR If you want to skip to the solution, see our EdgeImpulse examples directory.